 Decisions may only be adopted if at least half of the directors have participated in the written consultation.
 Decisions shall be taken by a majority of the voting directors.
-In the event of a tied vote, the chairman of the board of directors shall have the casting vote.
+In the event of a tied vote, the chairman of the board of directors shall have a casting vote, if he chairs the meeting.